Captured-Heart/QwikCountr-Tech-assessment/README.md

 # Credits

-Stock data provided, and you can also generate your own Api keys and  [MarketstackAPI](https://marketstack.com/)
+Stock data provided, and you can also generate your own Api keys on  [MarketstackAPI](https://marketstack.com/)